signl4/docs/integrations/codesys/codesys.md

 This will allow you to send HTTP Post requests and thus trigger SIGNL4 alert.

+This [video](https://www.youtube.com/watch?v=Ibu4_FHtIHk) contains some helpful information about sending HTTP requests from CODESYS using the HTTP.HttpClient library.

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-iot.png)